The best base layers 2024: the foundation of your hiking garb

 Paramo Grid Technic base layer £75 (UK) / €100 (EU)238g/8.4ozParameta G (polyester)Hiking, biking, trail running, climbing, alpine adventures

-Columbia Omni-Heat 3D Knit Crew II base layer shirt $85 (US) / £70 (UK)232g/8.2ozPolyester (85%) and Elastane (15%)Skiing, snow-boarding, alpine adventures and cold-weather hiking, biking and trail running
+Columbia Omni-Heat 3D Knit Crew II base layer shirt $85 (US) / £70 (UK)232g/8.2ozPolyester (85%) and elastane (15%)Skiing, snow-boarding, alpine adventures and cold-weather hiking, biking and trail running

 Craghoppers First Layer Long-Sleeved T-Shirt £35 (UK)230g / 8.1ozRecycled polyester (77%) and viscose (23%)Hiking, biking, trail running, climbing, alpine adventures

-How we test the best base layers
+How we test base layers

 Our reviewers test base layers in a range of environments and conditions, from wintry hills and peaks to warm hikes along the coast, mixing day hikes and longer expeditions.
 Features (including breathability, odor-resistance, ventilation, materials, style, weight and overall comfort) are tested against claims made by the brand, and we assess factors such as value for money, durability, functionality and environmental impact.